Watch our recent webinar, How a Library Cost Analysis Study Can Benefit Your Research Library, to learn more.

 - In-person library use, by purpose of use and affiliation

 - Electronic resource use, by purpose or use and affiliation

 - Library services utilized, by purpose of use and affiliation

 - Space allocations by function

 The Study highlights the library’s impact on the university mission and informs library leaders as they make budgetary and programmatic decisions.

 Attain Partners – Library Experts

-Attain Partners is the only consulting firm that offers this federally approved methodology for library cost studies, and we look forward to working with you to increase your F&A rate!
-Contact our team today to find out more about how our consultants will work with your library to conduct a library cost study.
+Attain Partners is the only consulting firm that offers this federally approved methodology for library cost studies.
+Contact our team today to find out more about how our consultants will work with your library to conduct a Library Cost Study.

 About the Author